mm28ajos/GettingAndCleaningData/CodeBook.md

 ## Description tidyDataSet2.RData
-Each row represents the mean of each varoable from **tidyDataSet1.RData** for each subject-activity-tuple.
+Each row represents the mean of each variable from **tidyDataSet1.RData** for each subject-activity-tuple.

 ### Columns
 The columns represent the mean for the given measurement.
 Refere to the description of columns for **tidyDataSet2.RData**.